Anny-Moon/PDB-parser_for_dummies/README.md

 And the output is:
 ```
 Protein: 5dn7
-Number of C-alpha atoms: 192
+Number of CA atoms: 192.
 ```
 what means that now in `results/xyz_5dn7.dat` we have 192 lines wich correspond to 192 atoms between the firs and the second missing parts.